 Daniel Miller is the founder of Mute, a record label launched in 1978 with his own 7” single – ‘Warm Leatherette’ under the name The Normal.
 Since then, Mute has grown into a global group of companies and today Miller remains heavily focused on Mute’s creative output.
 Daniel Miller’s recent DJing was inspired by an invitation from Karl O’Connor aka Regis who invited him to perform at Berlin’s Berghain.
 There he caught the bug and since has been playing regular techno sets worldwide.

-Dominic is a technology entrepreneur and a long-standing distributing computing enthusiast.
-In recent years he has proposed numerous novel blockchain schemes including Threshold Relay, Probabilistic Slot Consensus, Validation Towers, Puzzle Towers and other techniques now gaining recognition.
-Before switching to the crypto industry in 2013, he created an innovative venture-backed MMO game that he scaled to millions of users, having first devised many of the supporting distributing computing systems himself.
-He founded the DFINITY project in January 2015, which now has a token cap in excess of $2B.
+Dominic is a technology entrepreneur and a long-standing computing enthusiast.
+He founded the DFINITY project, a public decentralized cloud computing resource, in January 2015, which now has a token cap in excess of $2B.
+Before switching to the crypto industry in 2013, Dominic created an innovative venture-backed MMO game that he scaled to millions of users, having first devised many of the supporting distributing computing systems himself.

 Frank Thelen is a European serial founder, technology investor and TV personality.
 Since 1994, he has founded and managed technology and design-driven companies, investing in startups like Lilium Aviation, Wunderlist, myTaxi, kaufDA and Little Lunch.
 In his role as the founder and CEO of the venture capitalist Freigeist Capital, he concentrates on investments in the early phase of development.
 It’s clearly a winning formula, as their products reach over 200 million customers in over 60 countries.